-It has always been said a walk in the woods and a breath of fresh air can do wonders.
-Maybe that’s why we love spending time in nature.
-We like the pace of the walk, of the stroll.
-The smell of flowers and to hear the birds singing.
+A walk in the woods and a breath of fresh air can do wonders.
+That’s why we love spending time in nature.
+We like the pace of the walk, the smell of flowers and birds singing.
 And with midnight sun in summer, northern lights in winter and sparkling colours in Autumn, it’s wonderful all year round.

 Searching for wild moose in the vast forest of Swedish Lapland is not easy, but Daniel and his guides at Svansele Wilderness center know the woodlands like the back of their hands.

 Many think autumn is the most beautiful time of year in Swedish Lapland.
 It's as if Earth itself grants a generous firework display of colour before the winter sleep settles over the Arctic landscape.
 And it's easy to capture the show with a camera on standby.
 These are five simple tips for capturing autumn in a photo.

 When I turn my headlight off everything turns black.
 First I can't see anything, not even my hand in front of my face.
 Soon my eyes get used to the darkness and above me, a starry sky slowly lights up, so clear it makes me shiver.
 This is how our ancestors experienced the starry sky: sparkling and clear.
 I start to feel a breath-taking sense of humility and reverence.

 So you've gone to Swedish Lapland, Sweden's Arctic destination, to experience the magical northern lights.
 Here are seven tips on how to get some good pictures of the beautiful light phenomenon to take back home.

 Small-scale, hosting and proximity to nature.
 Curiosity, knowledge and learning.
 During her visit to Geunja the Sámi Eco Lodge in the mountain landscape surrounding Ammarnäs, Maria lived in complete harmony with nature.
 Something happened there, and an inner journey commenced.